TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Introduction

 The identification of these species relies on two stages of retrieval.
 First, a spectrum must be acquired from measurements of the radius of a planet at different observation wavelengths, and then an atmospheric model can be used to obtain atmospheric parameters for the planet.
 Obtaining accurate planet-host radius ratios from light curves is a significant challenge as many factors affect the shape of a transit light curve, including atmosphere and orbital parameters of the exoplanet, the behaviour of the host, and instrumental and terrestrial factors.

 There are currently a few publicly available codes designed for fitting light curves of transiting exoplanets. \plc{} \citep{pylightcurve} is a complete forward model and retrieval package, which uses an MCMC routine to fit transit light curves. \plc{} can also simultaneously remove trends from data using a $2$nd-order polynomial and offers a variety of limb-darkening laws. {\sc exoplanet} \citep{exoplanet_python_package} is a toolkit for modelling transit and radial velocity observations of exoplanets, and is built with multi-planet systems in mind.
-Similarly to \plc{}, it uses MCMC methods to fit transit curves, and has a variety of limb-darkening laws, though it does not offer detrending functionality.
+Similarly to \plc{}, it uses MCMC methods to fit transit curves, and has a variety of limb-darkening laws, though it does not offer detrending functionality. {\sc ExoFastv2} \citep{2019arXiv190709480E} is an IDL package that can perform simultaneous fitting of transit, radial velocity and astrometric observations.
+It is highly optimized and offers a host of user options, including simultaneous detrending, using an MCMC optimizer.

 Approaches to fitting limb-darkening coefficients (LDCs) vary, with some researchers fixing values before retrieval and some instead fitting them as free parameters as part of retrieval. \citet{LDC_fitting_in_exoplanets} discuss this and conclude that it is best to freely-fit LDCs as fixing them can lead to biases of up to $3$~per~cent in measurements of $R_p/R_\star$, which can have significant effects on retrieved spectra. \citet{WASP-127b_NaK&Li} demonstrated that by using information about the host star, namely temperature, mass (or surface gravity), and metallicity, it is possible to improve the fitting of LDCs and consequently the fitting of transit light curves in general.
 Whilst fitting LDCs as free parameters is common practise, it is clear that LDCs depend on observation wavelength and on the properties of the host star and therefore it is worth trying to develop tools that can exploit this additional information.